zonneplan/KiBot/README.md

         - `dnp_field`: [string=''] Name of the extra field that indicates do not populate status.
                        Components with this field not empty will be blacklisted.
                        IBoM option, avoid using in conjunction with KiBot variants/filters.
+        - `extra_data_file`: [string=''] Path to netlist or xml file.
+You can use '%F.xml' to avoid specifying the project name.
+                             Leave it blank for most uses, data will be extracted from the PCB.
         - `extra_fields`: [string=''] Comma separated list of extra fields to pull from netlist or xml file.
+                          Using 'X,Y' is a shortcut for `show_fields` and `group_fields` with values 'Value,Footprint,X,Y'.
+        - `group_fields`: [string=''] Comma separated list of fields that components will be grouped by.
+                          Value and Footprint are used when nothing is specified.
         - `hide_pads`: [boolean=false] Hide footprint pads by default.
         - `hide_silkscreen`: [boolean=false] Hide silkscreen by default.
         - `highlight_pin1`: [boolean=false] Highlight pin1 by default.